-Einar Granum School of Fine Art offers a two year instructional program where the students are trained in traditional and contemporary disciplines belonging to a foundational art education.
-The program provides a solid foundation for further higher education or occupation in the fields of Art, Architecture and Design, Illustration and Visual Communication.
+Einar Granum School of Fine Art offers a two-year instructional program where the students are trained in traditional disciplines belonging to a foundational art education.
+The subjects taught in the second year build on the completion of first year studies.
+Second-year students may choose specialization in either Drawing, Painting or Three-Dimensional Art.

-The school is accredited by the Ministry of Education and Research, and receives funding in accordance with the Private School Act and the Vocational School Law.
-The school´s curriculum is recognized by the Norwegian Agency for Quality Assurance in Education (NOKUT, www.nokut.org) as a tertiary vocational education, placed on level 5.2 in the National Qualifications Framework (NQF).
-Tertiary vocational education is consedered an alternative to higher education, and is based on upper secondary education and training or equivalent informal and nonformal competence.
+The school is accredited by the Ministry of Education and Research and receives funding in accordance with the Private School Act and the Vocational School Law.
+The school´s curriculum is recognized by the Norwegian Agency for Quality Assurance in Education (NOKUT) as a tertiary vocational education, placed on level 5.2 in the National Qualifications Framework (NQF).
+Tertiary vocational education is considered an alternative to higher education and is based on upper secondary education and training or equivalent informal and nonformal competence.

 The first year is a thorough and comprehensive foundation program in various techniques and understanding of materials.
 Developing classical skills in composition, form and colour are a fundamental part of the curriculum.
-Second year students may choose between three specialized paths; 3-dimensional Art, Drawing or Painting, and are increasingly challenged to experiment and develop their visual self-expression.
+Second year students may choose specialization in either Drawing, Painting or Three Dimensional Art and are increasingly challenged to experiment and develop their visual self-expression.

 The School emphasises a broad understanding, focused attention as well as applied relevance in each subject.
 Students are encouraged to engage in independent thinking and investigation of the various Art subjects through practical experimentation and individual tutorials and feedback.
 Art history and writing classes further their opportunity to perceive their own work within a broader context.